Writing Dockerfiles and Building Images

 operating system commands to execute commands during the build.

-for the example image being used is an example of
+The Dockerfile for the example image being used is an example of

 some simple extensions of the official Python 3.9 Docker image

-based on the Debian Bullseye OS (python:3.9-bullseye
+based on the Debian Bullseye OS (python:3.9-bullseye).

 As a very simple of extending the example image into a new image create a Dockerfile